 This mod has been uploaded by "The Care Taker".
 This account is run by Nexus Mods for the purpose of hosting mods created by authors who are no longer active within the community.

 If you are a mod author and would like to learn more about this service, you can find details regarding The Care Taker HERE.

 As mentioned this is entirely voluntary.
 A lot of you may be fine with simply leaving your mods up on your own accounts and putting your own “no longer supported” disclaimer on it.
 That is totally fine.
 This idea spawned after seeing a few MAs leave the community and pull their mods down simply because they didn’t want to leave them up unattended.
 After receiving permission from a couple of them to rehost their mods, I decided to move forward with the idea.

 The bottom line is that if you like the idea of the service, use it.
 If you don’t think it’s necessary, don’t use it.
 No big deal either way.

-When you contact me about using this service feel free to include any other details or changes you think are important.
+When you make a request regarding this service (as outlined above) feel free to include any other details or changes you think are important.
 We've had MAs ask us to transfer their mods as quietly as possible (no announcing that their mods are available again on other modding sites/chats).
 Others have requested that we switch their permissions to open source upon their departure, so that others may continue their work or make use of assets.
 You may have other stipulations you’d like to specify.
 If your request is within our ability, it will be done.